kenghweeng/Code_NoClue/README.md

 **This code has been tested on Ubuntu 18.04 and MacOs 10.15, with Python 3.8.
 Some users have reported difficulties running this program on Windows.**

 The code uses mainly Ray's RLLib, Tensorflow and Wandb.
+Note that it is necessary to sign up for a Weight and Bias account, if you want your metrics logged.
+Otherwise, just remove all occurrence of wandb and log the metrics in another way.
 Make sure you have `git`, `cmake`, `zlib1g`, and, on Linux, `zlib1g-dev` installed.

-You also need to have a Weight and Bias account to log your metrics.
-Otherwise, just remove all occurrence of wandb and log the metrics in another way.
+To get started with setting up the dev environment, you may want to use a `virtualenv`, or something more refined like `Poetry` or `pipenv` and proceed with:
 ```shell (bash/zsh/sh)
 git clone https://github.com/kenghweeng/Code_NoClue.git
 git checkout presentation_env
 pip3 install /JSS/requirements.txt
 ```

-**Important: Your instance must follow [standard specifications](http://jobshop.jjvh.nl/explanation.php#taillard_def).**

-We also provide a comprehensive explanation of the specification in the application above.
+**Important: Your instance must follow [standard specifications](http://jobshop.jjvh.nl/explanation.php#taillard_def).** We also provide a comprehensive explanation of the specification in the application above.

 Project Organization
 ------------